pirafrank/fpiracom/_posts/2016-02-10-issue-renew-ssl-certs-startssl.md

 ssl_certificate_key /etc/nginx/ssl/example.com.key; <--- the actual key (unencrypted)!
 ```

-It’s best practise to put certificates into `/etc/nginx/ssl/` dir.
+It’s best practice to put certificates into `/etc/nginx/ssl/` dir.
 So put them into this folder.
 If you want to, you can move old ones in `/etc/nginx/ssl/old`.

 **Important: check permissions and ownership**